The Sacrifice That Ended All Sacrifices — Modern Paraphrase | fresh.bible

 Three things to do with this new access.
 The author listed them clearly:

-"Let's hold tight to the we've declared — without wavering — because the one who promised is faithful.
+"Let's hold tight to the hope we've declared — without wavering — because the one who promised is faithful.

 Let's think carefully about how to encourage each other toward love and good works.